WilmerU7899/github-tutorial/README.md

 * If you ever want to undo the edit, what you added and the commit type:
     * `git reset --hard HEAD file`
     * This will take you all the way to the beginning even before any edits.

+`git reset --hard [first nine digit of SHA]`- This command erases the commit you made from your remote.
+Its like _"Unpushing"_ a file.